stormchaserroleplaying/stormchaserRPG/Talents/Fighter/Cavalier/index.md

 #### **Cost:** 65 Character Points<br>**Prerequisite:** Hold the Line and 9 other Fighter Talents
 *You can run down your foes, whether you're mounted or not.*

-Move at least 10 feet in a straight line right before attacking a creature and you hit it with the attack.
-If your attack roll exceeds the target's Strength defence, then it is knocked prone.
+You can perform a [Charge](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Melee/Charge) using only 2 actions instead of 3.
+If your attack roll exceeds the target's Strength defence, then it is knocked [Prone](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Prone).
 You can use this feature only once on each of your turns.

 ### Vigilant Defender